 The environment impact of the textile industry

-The textile industry is one of the largest polluter in the world (1).
+The textile industry is one of the largest polluters in the world (1).
 It’s right up there with the oil industry.
-Polyester and nylons, two of the biggest culprits, are made from petrochemicals are not biodegradable (2).
+Polyester and nylons, two of the biggest culprits, are made from petrochemicals that are not biodegradable (2).
 They take several hundred years to break down.
-So, not only is the process of making these synthetic fibres causing pollution, but once we’ve discarded then, they still keep contributing to pollution in the form of waste that won’t go away.
+So, not only is the process of making these synthetic fibres causing pollution, but once we’ve discarded them, they still keep contributing to pollution in the form of waste that won’t go away.

-But did you know that it’s not just cheap, synthetic textiles that are cause pollution?
-Nope, natural fibres such as cotton is also part of the environmental puzzle since it uses a lot of water and pesticides to grow the crops.
+But did you know that it’s not just cheap, synthetic textiles that cause pollution?
+Nope, natural fibres such as cotton are also part of the environmental puzzle since they use a lot of water and pesticides to grow crops.
 (3).

 The Social impact of the textile industry

 It’s not only the environmental impact of making the textiles that we need to consider when selecting our garments.
 We also need to consider the social impact.
-In order to make clothes cost less, companies hire cheap labour from third world countries.
+To make clothes cost less, companies hire cheap labour from third-world countries.

-When building a sustainable wardrobe, we also need to consider where the material was sourced from, and where clothing made.
+When building a sustainable wardrobe, we also need to consider where the material was sourced from, and where the clothing was made.

-So, if you want to have a more sustainable, ethical wardrobe, you really need to consider the type of material your clothes are made of and where it comes from.he solution?
+So, if you want to have a more sustainable, ethical wardrobe, you need to consider the type of material your clothes are made of and where it comes from. he solution?